logancyang/legacy-jekyll-blog/_posts/2015-11-01-iOSNetworking.md

 #### 3. Initialize session and url

 Here's where the good stuff starts.
 We'll explain this part more in detail later, but here are the essentials:

-NSURLSession — a class that provides an API for downloading content via HTTP. sharedSession() — a method of NSURLSession's that returns what's called a "singleton instance" of NSURLSession. singleton — a design pattern that restricts the instantiation of a class to one object.
-Calling NSURLSession.sharedSession() returns a singleton instance of NSURLSession, the only one that can exist.
+`NSURLSession` — a class that provides an API for downloading content via HTTP.

+`sharedSession()` — a method of `NSURLSession`'s that returns what's called a "singleton instance" of `NSURLSession`.

+singleton — a design pattern that restricts the instantiation of a class to one object.
+Calling `NSURLSession.sharedSession()` returns a singleton instance of `NSURLSession`, the only one that can exist.

-We now create the urlString and subsequently the NSURL object.
+We now create the `urlString` and subsequently the `NSURL` object.
-Lastly, we use the NSURL object to create an instance of NSURLRequest.
+Lastly, we use the `NSURL` object to create an instance of `NSURLRequest`.

 ```swift
 /* 3 - Initialize session and url */